delftswa/delftswa.github.io/chapter/main.md

 Altogether the developers have done a great job keeping modules small and focussed.

 ### Who's helping?
-As any developer will know, the best tool for learning is looking up your questions on [StackOverflow](http://www.stackoverflow.com).
+As any developer will know, the best tool for learning is looking up your questions on [Stack Overflow](http://www.stackoverflow.com).
-For well adopted frameworks, StackOverflow provides answers for almost all questions raised by programmers.
+For well adopted frameworks, Stack Overflow provides answers for almost all questions raised by programmers.

-We found that there is a relative constant activity on StackOverflow regarding the Play Framework.
+We found that there is a relative constant activity on Stack Overflow regarding the Play Framework.
 We compared the activity for Play to the activity for Spring MVC.
 Spring MVC is a Java web application framework on top of [Spring](http://nl.wikipedia.org/wiki/Spring_Framework), which exists since 2002.
 Spring is a huge ecosystem, already at major version 4, so it is interesting to compare it to the much newer Play Framework.